Cardiomyopathy is a disease of

 quality or length of life.
 There are many effective treatments that

-can help you control your symptoms and you may also need to make
+can help you control your symptoms though you may need to make some

-some lifestyle changes too.
-Your GP and cardiologist will advise
+lifestyle changes too.
+Your GP and cardiologist will advise what is

 A small number of people with cardiomyopathy do experience